-1408.6.2 Contact causing Interference
+1408.7.1 Contact causing Interference

+Contact in Snowboard Cross is common.
+Every decision and every action in Snowboard Cross is so called "in race decision" and deliberate.
+This conscious racing can lead to interference.
 The determination of interference by one competitor against other competitor(s) shall be made by the Jury.
-Suspected infractions can be brought to the Jury's attention by acting Jury members, section judges or review requested by a competitor in the finish area immediately following the Heat.
+Suspected interferences can be brought to the Jury's attention by acting Jury members, section judges or review requested by a competitor in the finish area or the TD immediately following the heat.
 The Jury can use recommendation from Section Judges and/or video evidence provided by coaches/staff, and/or "Video Review" from TV Production in the decision process.

 From provided evidence, the Jury must determine if interference has occurred.
-Interference shall be determined based on the article 1408.6.
+Interference shall be determined based on the article 1408.7.2 and 1408.7.3.

-All Jury decisions regarding Interference must be confirmed prior to the start of a next Heat, and cannot be Protested.
+All Jury decisions regarding Interference must be confirmed prior to the start of a next Heat and cannot be Protested.